wingkwong/leetcode-the-hard-way/.github/pull_request_template.md

 ## Checklist

-**If you haven't fulfilled the below requirements or even delete the entire checklist, your PR won't be reviewed and will be closed without notice.**
+**If you haven't fulfilled the below requirements or even delete the entire checklist, your PR won't be reviewed and will be closed without notice.
+Regular contributors (with 10+ PRs) can skip this part.**

 ### General